Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.10.02 (BR)
-- Fixed some keywords that should not have been translated into foreign languages.
+- Fixed plenty of keywords that should not have been translated into foreign languages.

 2024.10.01
 - Update French language (Frank Zago)